-Should You Try Niacinamide for Acne?
+Should You Try Nicotinamide for Acne?

-Cod Liver Oil Acne Solutions
+Cod Liver Oil Acne Solution

 The Pros and Cons of Vitex for Acne

-Vitex is an herb grown largely in the Mediterranean and Central Asia, and it’s been used in folk medicine for a long time, to treat maladies ranging from acne to infertility.
-While there have been quite a few studies investigating its use in treating infertility (it can actually help!), there are almost no studies on its usefulness in addressing acne.
+Vitex is an herb grown 🌿 largely in the Mediterranean and Central Asia, and it’s been used in folk medicine to treat maladies ranging from acne to infertility.
+While there have been quite a few studies investigating its use in treating infertility (it can actually help!) there are almost no studies on its usefulness in addressing acne.